-- 1. On the shipment status overview, press b to enter Container Settings. - 2.
+- 1. On the shipment status overview, press to enter Container Settings. - 2.
 Press ✓ to select Temp Control Off.
-The display will show the text in Fig. 35. - Press and hold buttons A and B simultaneously for 3 seconds.
+The display will show the text in Fig. 37. - 3.
+Press and hold buttons A and B simultaneously for 3 seconds.
 The time is counted down while holding.
-Then Temperature Control OFF is shown on the display.